lineality/Online_Voting_Using_One_Time_Pads/README.md

 - while a possible risk, this process is the same as for any paper ballot

 5. a bad-agent will act on the behalf of a participant without the voter's participation
+- cast a vote
+- cancel or change registration
+- try to register or get registration information

 6. a bad-agent will act on the behalf of the voting office without the voting-office's participation